craftfrancis/cs280lab5/README.md

 # Tutorial

 1. Open your terminal window and navigate to the directory containing the .java files.
-(If you are unclear on how to do this, using the cd command, please see this fine [documentation](http://www.westwind.com/reference/os-x/commandline/navigation.html)for more information.)
+(If you are unclear on how to do this, using the cd command, please see this fine [documentation](http://www.westwind.com/reference/os-x/commandline/navigation.html) for more information.)
 2. First, you need to compile the main program file, gitStati.java.
 To do this, type the following command into the terminal: `javac gitStati.java`.
 (So long as StreamGobbler.java is in the same directory, you should receive no errors doing this.)